ApplyBoard

 As of January 13, 2025, the Garda National Immigration Bureau (GNIB) no longer handles registration.
 First-time registration for all residents in the Republic of Ireland is now handled by Immigration Service Delivery (ISD).

-Book Your Appointment
+How to Book Your IRP Appointment Online

 • Valid passport